-Volunteering Program (May - October):2017 is our fourth season welcoming volunteers at Unadilla Community Farm.
-We host volunteers with all levels of experience, with a dedicated work ethic, open mind, commitment to sustainability, and desire to learn together as a community how we can forge a new life independent of mainstream consumer culture.
+Internship Program (May - September):2018 is our fifth season welcoming interns at Unadilla Community Farm.
+We host interns with all levels of experience, with a dedicated work ethic, open mind, commitment to sustainability, and desire to learn together as a community how we can forge a new life independent of mainstream consumer culture.
 See our Projects page for ongoing projects and goals.

 Interns will gain hands-on experience in organic gardening, natural building, and food preservation.
 We are seeking interns interested in learning to support ourselves by growing our own organic produce, utilizing natural building methods to construct our barn and dwelling structures, making our own household products like soap and shampoo, reviving traditional agricultural and lifestyle practices, and living in community.